checkly/docs.checklyhq.com/site/content/guides/openapi-swagger.md

 ```

 Depending on how much is described in a given API spec, it is possible to move even further and generate tests, mock servers and more.
-See [openapi.tools](https://openapi.tools) for an up-to-date list of tools belonging to the OpenAPI ecosystem.
+See <a href="https://openapi.tools" target=_blank>openapi.tools</a> for an up-to-date list of tools belonging to the OpenAPI ecosystem.

 ## Generated monitoring checks with Checkly

-[API monitoring](/guides/api-monitoring) is key to ensure that our endpoints are returning the correct results in an acceptable timeframe.
+API monitoring is key to ensure that our endpoints are returning the correct results in an acceptable timeframe.
 If we can generate APIs from a OAS description file, we can also generate monitoring checks for them.
-Checkly allows us to import an OpenAPI spec file and automatically creates one or more checks depending on the amount of information available.
+Checkly is [part of the OpenAPI initiative](), and allows us to import an OpenAPI spec file and automatically creates one or more checks depending on the amount of information available.
 All it takes is a couple of clicks.

 When creating an API check, select the `import from Swagger / OpenAPI` button.